sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>byte-buddy</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Runtime code generation for the Java virtual machine
+Short desc    : Runtime code generation for the Java virtual machine
 URL          : http://bytebuddy.net/
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : Byte Buddy is a code generation library for creating Java classes during the
+Descript     : Byte Buddy is a code generation library for creating Java classes during the
              : runtime of a Java application and without the help of a compiler.
 Other than
              : the code generation utilities that ship with the Java Class Library, Byte Buddy
              : allows the creation of arbitrary classes and is not limited to implementing